ansible/ansible-lint/docs/autofix.md

 By default it will run all transforms (effectively `write_list: ["all"]`).
 You can disable running transforms by setting `write_list: ["none"]`.
 Or only enable a subset of rule transforms by listing rules/tags here.

+Note that specifying `--tags` on the command line has no impact on this list, i.e. running `ansible-lint --tags fqcn --fix` fixes everything specified in `write_list`, not just `fqcn` violations.

 Following is the list of supported rules covered under autofix functionality.

 {!_autofix_rules.md!}